Overview

-While Greater Des Moines is flush with multiuse trails, one of the paved pathways running through the suburb of Clive really stands out.
+While Greater Des Moines is flush with multiuse trails, the 7.9-mile Clive Greenbelt Trail really stands out.
 Offering a string of trailside parks and fun twists and turns as it follows scenic Walnut Creek, the Clive Greenbelt Trail is a popular local amenity that’s worth a visit if you’re traveling in the area.

-A note of caution if you start on this end of the trail: Once you arrive at Northwest 142nd Street (after 1.6 miles of riding), things get a little confusing; you’ll be riding on what feels like a sidewalk along Lakeview Drive and then on an on-road stretch on Country Club Boulevard, all while following occasional bike route signs, but not much else in terms of way-finding.
+A note of caution when starting on the western end of the trail: When arriving at Northwest 142nd Street (after 1.6 miles of riding), things get a little confusing; trail users will be riding on what feels like a sidewalk along Lakeview Drive and then on an on-road stretch on Country Club Boulevard, all while following occasional bike route signs, but not much else in terms of way-finding.
 Locals may appreciate the trail’s presence here, but visitors may prefer to start farther east at the Campbell Recreation Area, where the trail immediately dives into woodlands, and you can easily see why it’s called the “Greenbelt.”

 The lush border of trees gives you the feeling of being away from it all, while restaurants, stores, and other businesses are positioned within easy reach of the pathway.
 Numerous well-marked spurs spin off the trail to destinations such as parks, city hall, and the public library.
 The Greenbelt’s popularity in the community is easily felt here, as dog walkers, joggers, bikers, families, and outdoor enthusiasts of all sorts can be found on the trail.